Frequently Asked Questions (FAQs) for Conducting Interviews

 What is a public interview room?

-Where is the public interview room located on USPTO campus?
+Where is the public interview room located?

 How do I reserve a public interview room?